 This pump is designed to handle dirty water containing specified entrained solids.
 Do not attempt to pump volatile, corrosive, or flammable materials, or any liquids which may damage the pump or endanger personnel as a result of pump failure.

 Never tamper with the governor to gain more power.
 The governor establishes safe operating limits that should not be exceeded.
-Refer to the performance curve on page E-1 for the maximum continuous operating speed for this pump.
+The maximum continuous operating speed for this pump is 2000 RPM.

 PRIMING